Nexmo/stitch-ios-quickstart/docs/8-call-status.md

 Each call goes through a sequence of states in its lifecycle:

 A call may pass from Created to Ringing to Answered to Complete but there are many different sets of sequences for states in a call's lifecycle.
-Below is an schematic diagram outlining a few sets.
+Below is a schematic diagram outlining a few sets.

 ![Call_States_RTC.png](./Call_States_RTC.png)